geekzter/synapse-network/README.md

 | order by timestamp desc
 ```

-And yields a reult similar to the below data:
+And yields a result similar to the below data:
 ![alt text](visuals/loganalyticsresults.png "Alert email message")

 ## Clean up